 Common European Framework of Reference

-CEFR stands for Common European Framework of Reference for Languages, an international standard used to assess a person's language proficiency or ability widely practised in Europe.
-CEFR applies to several languages, one of which is English.
-A person's English skills, both passively and actively, can be measured by this standard.
+CEFR stands for Common European Framework of Reference for Languages, an international standard used to assess a person’s language proficiency or ability widely practiced in Europe.

 Apart from the CEFR, there are also several international standards to describe the extent of proficiency in English, such as TOEFL, IELTS, and TOEIC.